sider/sider-docs/docs/enterprise/config.md

 ---
 id: config
-title: Configuration Guide
+title: Configuration
-sidebar_label: Configuration Guide
+sidebar_label: Configuration
 hide_title: true
 ---

-# Configuration Guide
+# Configuration

 Sider Enterprise depends on other services, such as MySQL, so its configuration is important to ensure working well.
 This document describes the details about Sider Enterprise configurations.